 The fundus has a lining of nerve cells called the retina.
 The retina detects images seen by the clear, outer covering of the eye, called the cornea.
 The fundus also contains blood vessels and the optic nerve .

 There are two types of ophthalmoscopy.

-Indirect ophthalmoscopy.
+- Indirect ophthalmoscopy.
 Your doctor uses a small handheld lens and either a slit lamp microscope or a light attached to a headband.
-Indirect ophthalmoscopy provides a wider view of the inside of the eye.
+This test gives the doctor a wider view of the inside of the eye.
 It allows a better view of the fundus, even if the lens is clouded by cataracts .

 Why It Is Done

 - Find problems or diseases of the eye, such as retina problems.

 - Help find other conditions or diseases that damage the eye.